 Encourage private sector investment and utilization that will help sustain application of NPMTI tools.

 Facilitate the private sector to employ prediction systems that include self-sustaining business models.

 Private-sector use and promotion of NPMTI tools as well as investment in their infrastructure

-Collaboration and investment from private sector will help continue the NPMTI efforts and increase adoption of practices by farmers and decision makers will result in a reduction in yield losses and input expenses related to cotton disease
+Collaboration and investment from private sector will help continue the NPMTI efforts, and increased adoption of practices by farmers and decision-makers will result in a reduction in yield losses and input expenses related to cotton disease.